great-expectations/great_expectations/docs/guides/how_to_guides/creating_and_editing_expectations/how_to_create_a_new_expectation_suite_using_the_cli.rst

             great_expectations --v3-api suite new --interactive --no-jupyter

-        or in the non-interactive mode:
+        or in the manual mode:

         .. code-block:: bash

-            great_expectations --v3-api suite new --non-interactive --no-jupyter
+            great_expectations --v3-api suite new --manual --no-jupyter

         3. One of the easiest ways to get starting in the interactive mode is to take advantage of the `--profile` flag: